Flu vaccination at home in Dubai

 Did you know that winter in Dubai, although mild compared to other parts of the world, still witnesses a surge in flu and cold cases?
 The cool weather closed indoor spaces, and fluctuating temperatures from air conditioning create the perfect breeding ground for viruses.
 Picture this: You wake up one morning with a scratchy throat, a mild fever, and body aches, only to realize that you’re caught in the seasonal flu web.
-How do you avoid such scenarios?
+How do you avoid scenarios like seasonal flu in Dubai?
 Let’s take some practical steps to keep flu and cold infections at bay this winter.

 Symptoms of Flu and Winter Cold